-XXV.
+XXIV.
 PARTICULARS OF LOANS GUARANTEES AND INVESTMENTS UNDER SECTION 186 OF THECOMPANIES ACT 2013.

 The particulars of the loans guarantees and investments have been disclosed in thefinancial statements.

-XXVI.
+XXV.
 CORPORATE SOCIAL RESPONSIBILITY

-The Composition of the CSR Committee during the Financial Year 2016-17 was:
+2. The Composition of the CSR Committee during the Financial Year 2017-18 was:

 |Mr. Manoj Kumar Jain ||Independent Director and Member of the Committee. |

 |Mrs. Madhu Sharma ||Independent Director and Member of the Committee. |

 Prescribed CSR Expenditure (two per cent of the amount as in item 3 above): Since theaverage net profits for preceding 3 financial years are in negative therefore no amountthat is required to be spent by the Company as CSR expenditure.

 |4.
 Details of CSR spent during the financial year: || |

 (c) Manner in which the amount sent during the financial year is detailed below.

-|S. No. ||CSR Project or activity identified ||Sector in which the Project is covered ||Projects or Programs ||Amount outlay (budget) project or programs wise ||Amount spent on the projects or programs Sub-heads: ||Cumulative expenditure upto the reporting period ||Amount spent direct or through implementing agency |
+|S. No. ||CSR Project or activity identified ||Sector in which the Project is covered ||Projects or Programs (1) Local Area or other (2) Specify the State and district where projects or programs was undertaken ||Amount outlay (budget) project or programs wise ||Amount spent on the projects or programs Sub-heads: (1) Direct expenditure on projects or programs (2) Overheads ||Cumulative expenditure upto the reporting period ||Amount spent direct or through implementing agency |

-XXVII.
+XXVI.
 DISCLOSURE REQUIREMENT

 As per Regulation 34 of the SEBI (Listing Obligation and Disclosure Requirement)Regulations 2015 corporate governance report with auditors certification thereonand management discussion and analysis are attached and forms part of this report.

 Details of familiarization programme of the independent directors are available on thewebsite of the Company (URL: www.mpsinfotec.com/investors).

 The Company has formulated and published a Whistle Blower Policy to provide VigilMechanism for employees including directors of the company to report genuine concerns.
 Theprovisions of this policy are in line with the provisions of the Section 177(9) of the Actand the revised Regulation 22 of the listing agreements with Stock Exchanges.
-(URL:www.viseshinfo.com/investors).
+(URL:www.mpsinfotec.com/investors).